ppy/osu-wiki/wiki/Tournaments/MCNC/4K2022/en.md

 6. Organisers, mappool selectors and referees must not participate as a player in the tournament.

 ### Qualifier instructions

-1. There will be no warmups during the qualifier stage.
+1. There will be no warmups during the Qualifiers.
-2. In the Qualifier stage, all players will play a specific pool designed by the map selectors.
+2. In the Qualifiers, all players will play a specific pool designed by the map selectors.
-3. The Qualifier pool contains 8 maps, all of which will use FreeMod rules.
+3. The Qualifiers pool contains 8 maps, all of which will use FreeMod rules.
 4. Players will have to play the mappool twice at a designated time.
 Their best combined score will be used for seeding.
 5. The mappool will be played in the order listed above.
 6. There will be an optional 5-minute break in between the first and second play-through of the mappool.